hhadah/urban-economics-class/typst-pdf-stuff/include-in-header.typ

 #let header-right = [{{< meta pdf-header-right >}}]
 #let footer-left = [{{< meta pdf-footer-left >}}]

+// The course uses Fira Sans Condensed, but for Reasons, Typst doesn't see it
+// and lumps it together with regular Fira Sans (like, if you run `typst fonts`
+// in the terminal, the condensed version doesn't appear)
+//
+// To get the condensed version, you have to set `stretch` to some value:
+//
+// font: "Fira Sans", stretch: 75%

 // H1
 #show heading.where(level: 1): it => {